Set Up Federation Services for LastPass Enterprise

 The following LastPass Enterprise features have limitations that will apply to federated users only:

-- Offline access – The LastPass Active Directory Connector must remain online in order to obtain the user's encryption key and unlock the user's LastPass Vault.
+- Offline access – The client side (web browser extension) must remain online in order to obtain the user's encryption key and unlock the user's LastPass Vault.
 For this reason, offline login is not available.

 - Linked personal account – Linked personal accounts are not supported for federated users.
 This means that a federated user cannot link their personal account to their LastPass Enterprise account.
 Learn more.